and welcome to our German Word of the Day. Today we’ll have a look at the meaning of one of the shortest words ever

 - If you’re the rightful owner of the magic bow of the elves, the dragon griffin will obey you.

-This is used to conclude something.
-You can use it when you finish some work of your’s…
+The notion it expresses is conclusion/completion.
+You can use it when you finish some work for example…

 - So!
 Fertig!